When I started training for my first half marathon, my protein levels were very low, and I couldn’t eat gluten or wheat.

 2 cups frozen strawberries

-Blend ingredients in the following order: ice, banana, strawberries, yogurt, protein mix (optional), lemonade and apple juice, on low, until creamy and smooth, about two minutes.
+Blend ingredients in the following order: ice, frozen sliced banana, frozen strawberries, yogurt, protein mix (optional), cold lemonade and cold apple juice, on low, until creamy and smooth, about two minutes.

 Kitchen Tools – Blender or Vitamix